 Make QR Codes More Accessible

 QR codes are used so much these days.
 However, for those unable to hold a phone steady while it captures the code or for those who cannot see where the code is located, they can be inaccessible.
-A company, NaviLens, has developed a way to make QR codes more accessible.
-Once the codes are more accessible, people use a NaviLens app on their phone to detect the codes.
-The codes can be detected from much farther away and the phone capturing the code does not have to be held perfectly still.
-They are currently in use on many products as a form of identification and information, and in cities to assist with navigation.
+You can read about QR code accessibility at this website.
+To enable QR codes to be more accessible, a company, NaviLens, has developed a solution.
+Once the codes are more accessible, users need a NaviLens app on their phone to detect the codes.
+The advantage is that the codes can be detected from much farther away and the phone capturing the code does not have to be held perfectly still.
+NaviLens QR codes are currently in use on many products as a form of identification and information, and in cities to assist with navigation.
 This video illustrates how it all works.

-I can think of many applications for these accessible QR codes in education.
-For example, they could be used in science classes to enable equipment, supplies, and model identification and to supply additional instructions and information in lecture and lab.
-Outside of the classroom they could be used to indicate the location of stairways, elevators, and exits, to identify buildings, and to mark emergency evacuation routes.
+I can think of many applications for accessible QR codes in education.
+For example, if phones are permitted in the lab, accessible QR codes could be used in science labs to enable equipment, supplies, and model location and identification.
+They could also be used to supply additional instructions and information in lecture and lab.
+Outside of the classroom they could be used to indicate the location of stairways, elevators, and exits; to identify buildings; and to mark emergency evacuation routes.

 Leave a comment